Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 Eighth graders and their kindergarten buddies teamed up for an afternoon of Froot Loop math, graphing colors, and playing Bingo.
 It's hard to tell what was harder: accurately tallying the colors or resisting the urge to eat the "math supplies" before the graphing was finished.
 Buddy Day is the Best Day!

-about 5 hours ago, Ann Las
+21 days ago, Ann Las

 8th grade and K students pose together.